anushirahatti/docker-container-project/README.md

 https://hub.docker.com/r/anushirahatti/app

 #### Steps to Run my project in your environment:
-Step 1: Docker Pull Command - *docker pull anushirahatti/app*
+Step 1: Docker Pull Command - *docker pull anushirahatti/app* <br />
 Step 2: Docker Run Command - *docker run -it anushirahatti/app bash*

 #### Here is the link to demo of this project: